MightyCall Mobile MightyCall Mobile AppGoogle Play

 There are some more troubleshooting tips for dropped calls you can try:

-- Reboot your phone: Lots of people do not turn their phones entirely off for a long time.
+3. Reboot your phone: Many people don’t turn their phones off completely for long periods.
 Turn it off and on again.

-- Switch phone types: On a landline but can’t fix the problem, or does your cell phone keep dropping calls?
-Try switching to a VoIP service like MightyCall, which not only provides the ability to make calls, but also has key features like Do Not Disturb, call waiting, call logs, and dialers.
+5. Switch phone types: On a landline but can’t fix the problem, or does your cell phone keep dropping calls?
+Try switching to a VoIP service like MightyCall, which not only lets you make calls but also offers key features such as Do Not Disturb, call waiting, call logs, and dialers.

-- Always work with a signal booster: We mentioned this before, but it is also generally good practice to always have a signal booster, even if signal seems good
+6. Always work with a signal booster: We mentioned this before, but it is also generally good practice to always have a signal booster, even if the signal seems good

 Say goodbye to phone calls dropping